AmandaC0022/Ecommerce-BackEnd/README.md

 7. [Questions](#questions)

 ## Installation
 You need to first run npm install to download dotenv, express, mysql2, sequelize, and nodemon.
+The program calls for you to test out the api routes using Insomnia.

 ## Usage
 After downloading all required packages, then login to MySQL and source schema.sql.
 Quit MySQL and return to main folder then run node run seeds to seed the database.
 After that run npm start to start the server.
+After the server starts, you are free to open your localhost in Insomnia and test out the different api routes to manipulate the different modules.

 ## Credits
 Amanda: AmandaC0022